Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 English

-Decir Dicho Has dicho la verdad You’ve said the truth
+Decir Dicho Has dicho la verdad You’ve told the truth

-Ver Visto He visto la película I’ve watched the move
+Ver Visto He visto la película I’ve watched the movie

 Poner Puesto Hemos puesto la comida en la mesa We’ve put the food on the table